LouisRichard/LouisRichard/README.md

 ### Hi there 👋
 The Name is Louis.
 I'm a computer science student.
-Currently, I'm working on a router/firewall made with OPNsense.
+Currently, I'm working on my portfolio before taking my final exams again.

 I've master the art of procrastination and being late is what you should expect from me ;)